sr99622/Cayenue/README.md

 &nbsp;

-<i>The installers are pre-configured for YOLO inference on Intel or Apple Silicon iGPU.
-Seperate instructions are provided if inference is required on NVIDIA GPU.
+<i>The installers are pre-configured for YOLO inference on Intel or Apple Silicon iGPU. separate instructions are provided if inference is required on NVIDIA GPU.
 If inference is not a system requirement, the standard installers are sufficient for operation with NVIDIA GPU.</i>

 ___